AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 ## Conclusions
 Explain what you have learned and how that influences your next steps.
 Why does what you discovered matter to AguaClara?

 Make sure that you defend your conclusions with facts and results.

 ## Future Work
 Describe your plan of action for the next several weeks of research.
 Detail the next steps for this team.
 How can AguaClara use what you discovered for future projects?
 Your suggestions for challenges for future teams are most welcome.
 Should research in this area continue?

+* Build another experimental ram pump
+  - Reasons: Several components in the current system are rusted and are difficult to replace in between experimental trials.
+* Further research is recommende in the reduction of headloss by varying the ratio between the diameter of the drive pipe and the diameter of the effluent pipe
+* Strive to test ram pump prototype in Ithaca water treatment plant

 ## Bibliography
 Adelman, M. J., Weber-Shirk, M. L., Will, J. C., Cordero, A. N., Maher, W. J., Lion, L. W. (2013). "[Novel Fluidic Control System for Stacked Rapid Sand Filters](https://ascelibrary.org/doi/10.1061/%28ASCE%29EE.1943-7870.0000700).”
 Journal of Environmental Engineering 139 (7)939-946.